 If the trailers made “Mirror, Mirror” look like a comedy, it’s because they had the funniest parts.
 Maybe I should have known better.
-That guy who imagined up “The Cell” directed “Mirror, Mirror”, meaning it manages to be bright and colorful and creepy all at the same time.

 The Pillsbury Doughboy reminds my wife of the Michelin Man.
 But I wouldn’t poke the Michelin Man in the belly.
 I don’t think he’d laugh.

 Flamingos would be even cooler if they were flaming o’s.

 Johnson, the language blog at The Economist, reported the winning entry in the World Palindrome Championships.

 Holy cow.
 If you want to read some droll Internet commentary, scroll down to the Reasonable Discussion section of any given film review on The A.V.
 Club, such as for the anti-abortion film October Baby.
 Each one another Oscar Wilde. 😛

 Speaking of Chinese restaurants, we ordered Chinese for the first time since last spring’s outing to that nasty downtown place.

 I was thinking that I’d like to hear Mike Daisy review local Chinese restaurants.